 I definitely worked harder on my writing projects at each writing group session than I otherwise would have.
 It definitely got my project further along more quickly.

 The program helped me realize that I can find at least 30 minutes in my schedule every day to work on my writing projects.
 I found this approach to be really helpful in overcoming the feeling that I didn't have enough time to write and made the entire process much less stressful...
 During the summer program, I was able to write two complete manuscripts, start to finish!

-The Faculty Writing Program offers two options: WRITING DAYS and WRITING GROUPS, each with their own benefits in terms of flexibility and/or structure.
-Participants can register for one or both options!
+The Faculty Writing Program offers WRITING GROUPS and FLEX SESSIONS, each with their own benefits in terms of structure and flexibility.

-Note: due to the pandemic, the Faculty Writing Program currently operates over Zoom.
+Note: the Faculty Writing Program operates primarily over Zoom.

-Both Writing Days and Writing Groups follow the same agenda:
+Both Writing Groups and Flex Sessions follow the same agenda: